-- 1. To elect directors named in the proxy statement for the coming year; - 2.
-To approve in a non-binding vote the compensation of the company's named executive officers; - 3.
-To approve an amendment to the Company's articles of incorporation to implement majority voting in uncontested director elections; - 4.
-To ratify the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for fiscal year 2014; and - 5.
+- 1. To elect directors named in the proxy statement for the coming year; - To ratify the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for fiscal year 2015; - 3.
+To approve in a non-binding vote the compensation of the company's named executive officers; and - 4.
 To transact any other business that may properly come before the meeting and any adjournment or postponement of the meeting.